Saree Guide

 — Anyone who finds traditional draping intimidating

 It is not “less authentic” — it is simply a modern way to make sarees easier to wear.
 Many Indian women now own at least one ready-to-wear saree.
+Our pre-stitched saree guide covers the three construction formats and the choosing criteria.

 Common fabrics for beginners

 Chiffon — even lighter than georgette, slightly sheer, beautifully soft.
 Easy to drape but can be slippery, so a good petticoat matters.
+The contemporary evening fabric.

 Honest note